countradooku/crates-zed/README.md

 ## Features

 - **Crate Name Autocomplete**: Get intelligent suggestions while typing crate names
-- **Version Autocomplete**: Automatically suggest the latest available versions
+- **Version Autocomplete**: Automatically suggest available versions with smart completion
-- **Outdated Version Indicators**: Visual hints showing when dependencies need updating
+- **Outdated Version Indicators**: Visual inlay hints showing when dependencies need updating
-- **Feature Suggestions**: Autocomplete for crate features
-- **Inlay Hints**: Display package status inline
+- **VS Code-style Inlay Hints**: Display package status inline (✅ for up-to-date, ❌ with version for updates needed)
-- **Diagnostics**: Configurable warnings for outdated dependencies
+- **Smart Diagnostics**: Configurable warnings and errors for outdated and unknown dependencies
+- **Hover Information**: Detailed package information when hovering over dependencies
+- **Smart Caching**: Local caching to minimize API calls to crates.io

+### Current Limitations

+**Note**: The underlying `crates-lsp` language server currently has some limitations:

+- **Features autocomplete** is not yet supported by crates-lsp (this is a limitation of the LSP itself, not this extension)
+- **Version list display** depends on your editor's LSP completion UI
+- For the best experience similar to VS Code or JetBrains, ensure your Zed editor settings have LSP completions enabled

+We've optimized the extension configuration to provide the best possible experience within these constraints.

 ## Installation